cloudmaven/documentation/pages/faq/faq.md

 - Archival is $50 per Terabyte per year: With a few hours latency to pull items out of storage
-- Object storage runs $300 per Terabyte per year: Instantaneous access to any stored object
+- Object storage runs $0.30 per GByte per year; or if you like $300 per Terabyte per year.
+This means instantaneous access to any stored object.
-- A powerful computer will cost you $0.50 per hour
+- A powerful computer will cost you $0.50 per hour.
-- Attaching a 1 Terabyte disk volume to that computer will cost you an additional 100.00 per month
+- Attaching a 1 Terabyte disk volume to that computer will cost you an additional $100 per month
 - Uploading data to the cloud is free
 - Downloading data from the cloud costs $0.10 per Gigabyte
+- Anything you are not activel using (think system and data drives) can be placed in object storage (explained below) to drastically reduce operating cost.

 ### Q: Why do I have to pay so much to get my own data back?